 As Research Manager, Mr. Lewicke is responsible for ongoing evaluation and enhancement of the investment model, including software code design and development.
-Education: A.B., Dartmouth College.
+Mr. Lewicke received his A.B., Mathematics and Computer Science from Dartmouth College.

 The Fund's SAI provides additional information about the Portfolio Managers' compensation, management of other accounts and ownership of securities in the Fund.